-Brooke Marion has more than 15 years of experience in the mortgage industry and she joined Mr. Cooper in 2011 as a loan originator — but her passion for connecting with people led to her role as our social media community manager.
-With her knowledge of so many aspects of the business, Brooke can help break down the mortgage process — and you might even find her answering your questions on Twitter and Facebook!
-Get in touch with Brooke at Brooke@MrCooper.com.
+Brooke Marion has almost 20 years of experience in the mortgage industry and she joined Mr. Cooper in 2011 as a loan originator .
+With her knowledge of so many aspects of the business, Brooke is here to help break down the mortgage process!
+NMLS# 274337

-You’ve worked hard to get (or keep) your healthy credit score, and maybe you’ve been prequalified for a mortgage.
-As far as you’re concerned, you’re home free — at least on the debt and credit stuff until your lender calls with questions about monthly payments and whether you can send more documentation, billing statements, et cetera (which often gets cleared up quickly, especially if you’re prepared with the right documents).
+You’ve worked hard to get (or keep) your healthy credit score, and maybe you’ve been Pre-Approved for a mortgage (some lenders refer to this as being “prequalified”).
+As far as you’re concerned, you’re home free—at least on the debt and credit stuff until your lender calls with questions about monthly payments and whether you can send more documentation, billing statements, et cetera (which often gets cleared up quickly, especially if you’re prepared with the right documents).

 However, there’s something should know: There are a few “debts” that borrowers always seemed surprised to learn are being counted.
 I’m going to break a few of them down here.